ldijkman/async-esp-fs-webserver/docs/ino/thermostat_web_flash/ino_to_BME280.md

-note default relais is on D1 wich is i2c
+note default relais is on D1 wich is a pin of i2c